 What happens if I find out I have sexually transmitted HPV?

-Individuals who test positive for High Risk HPV will need to have a Pap Smear test to screen the cervix for pre-cancerous changes that may be present.
-No treatment is needed for High Risk HPV, but treatment may be needed if certain pre-cancerous changes are found on the Pap Smear.
-This treatment can range from destroying the pre-cancerous lesions (known as laser ablation or cryo-ablation) or surgical removal of the pre-cancerous lesions (known as a LEEP or Cone procedure).
-Testing for Low Risk HPV is rarely done because individuals who test positive do not necessarily require additional treatment, unless it is for genital warts, which is handled by a healthcare professional.
+It is recommended that individuals who test positive for HPV share their results with their healthcare provider who may perform additional testing such as a Pap smear to screen the cervix for precancerous changes that may be present.
+Other forms of testing can include a colposcopy or a cervical biopsy.
+Treatment may be needed if certain pre-cancerous changes are found during a Pap smear.
+The treatment can range from destroying the pre-cancerous lesions (known as laser ablation or cryo-ablation) or surgical removal of the pre-cancerous lesions (known as a LEEP or Cone procedure).